 The natural life-cycle of honey bees - bee biology and ecology

-Two day Course on treatment free beekeeping in horizontal hives with Dr Leo Sharashkin of Missouri, USA.
+A unique weekend on natural, treatment free beekeeping in horizontal hives with Dr Leo Sharashkin of Missouri, USA, on Saturday 5 and Sunday 6 October.
+You can attend either or both days.

-This is a new one day Course, where expert Chris Park will teach you how to weave a wicker skep, and how to cover it with cloom.
+Learn how to make a willow skep, where expert Chris Park will teach you how to weave a wicker skep, and how to cover it with cloom.
 During the day all aspects of beekeeping in skeps, ancient and modern will be discussed.